Sponsored Link •

 Scott Meyers is one of the world's foremost experts on C++ software development.
 He wrote the best-selling Effective C++ series (Effective C++, More Effective C++, and Effective STL), wrote and designed the Effective C++ CD, is consulting editor for Addison Wesley's Effective Software Development Series, and is a member of the advisory board for Software Development magazine.
 A programmer since 1972, he holds an M.S. in Computer Science from Stanford University and a Ph.D. from Brown University.

-interfaces, public data members and contracts, and the
+complete interfaces, public data members and contracts, and the

-Meyers indicates how his view of multiple inheritance has
+Meyers indicates how his view of multiple inheritance has changed

 ArrayList IS A

 your book.
-Your guideline, "Make sure
+Your guideline, "Make sure public inheritance models

 then I've changed the way I think about design in some ways.
 I'm

 Any time you used the word "judiciously" in an Effective C++ guideline it really scared me away.
 For example, you said, "Use private inheritance judiciously."
 I didn't just use private inheritance judiciously, I never used it at all.
 You said, "Use multiple inheritance judiciously."
 In five years of C++ programming, I never once used multiple inheritance.